apausa/webApplicationDevelopment/README.md

 ## Note

-- For simplicity, bash scripts are created when user clicks on the 'Run script' button (and not when staged).
 - To do: mock running processes and succesfull runs so that their visualization graph can be accessed.

 ## Getting Started